-The new building is imagined as an amplified silhouette of gables that form a unique topography, recalling the original building.
+Acknowledging the past while recognising the importance of new beginnings, the building is imagined as an amplified silhouette of gables that form a unique topography, recalling the original building.

 The western edge of the building fronts the Promenade, its envelope de-forming to embrace the existing palm trees and respect the significant pre-existing landscape condition.